AEE

 Share count has increased 5.5% over three years, indicating dilution.

-Over the past 27.3 years, a hypothetical investment of $100 in AEE would have grown to $863, compared to $849 for the S&P 500.
-That represents an annualized return of 8.2% vs 8.1% for the index — confirming AEE as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 27.4 years, a hypothetical investment of $100 in AEE would have grown to $924, compared to $941 for the S&P 500.
+AEE has returned 8.4% annualized vs 8.5% for the index, underperforming the broader market over this period.

 Free cash flow has been declining.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.